 Wealth and Prosperity—a Difference

 Working with clients, I noticed a difference between wealth and prosperity—a distinction I hadn’t really considered.
 Like many business people, I was initially attracted to the goal of limitless wealth.
-I didn’t define that closely, but I knew it meant a lot of money!
+I didn’t define that too closely, but I knew it meant a lot of money!

 And yet… I had clients who were sitting on millions of dollars who did not feel prosperous.
-Despite their wealth they were never at peace but were driven by a fear of scarcity, even as they would never be hungry or homeless.
+Despite their wealth they were never at peace and driven by a fear of scarcity, even as they would never be hungry or homeless.
 I saw that their focus on wealth alone was driven mostly by fear, and its cousin, greed.
 They didn’t trust the future, and had no confidence in receiving inner guidance.